This is a detailed guide about the technical requirements to set up your White-Label platform.

-1. Creating a custom CNAME record
+1. Creating a custom CNAME record.

-2. Configuring SPF Records
+2. Configuring SPF Records.

-3. Choosing to configure SSL
+3. Choosing to configure SSL.

-Go to your DNS provider’s website (e.g. GoDaddy or Cloudflare).
-If you’re choosing one for the first time, go with one that supports SSL.
+If you’re choosing one for the first time, go with the one that supports SSL.

 Create a CNAME (“canonical name”) record for your custom domain.

-Point it at the host domain: app.promorepublic.com
+Point it at the host domain - app.promorepublic.com.

-Creating a custom CNAME record with Cloudflare
+Creating a Custom CNAME Record with Cloudflare

-Set up Cloudflare as the resolver for your custom CNAME by changing your domain nameserver to Cloudflare.
+Set up Cloudflare as the resolver for your custom CNAME by changing your domain name server to Cloudflare.

 Go to the ‘DNS’ section in Cloudflare and add a CNAME record for your Help Center custom domain.
 Give it a name, like ‘Help’.

-Point it at the PromoRepublic host domain: app.promorepublic.com
+Point it at the PromoRepublic host domain: app.promorepublic.com.

-Configuring SPF Records
+Step 2: Configuring SPF Records

-The Sender Policy Framework (SPF) was designed to prevent fraudsters from using legitimate email addresses to send spam or other fraudulent emails.
-An SPF record is a TXT record that allows you to specify which servers can send emails on your behalf and helps prevent these emails from getting caught in recipients’ spam folders.
+👉 An SPF record is a TXT record that allows you to specify which servers can send emails on your behalf and helps prevent these emails from getting caught in recipients’ spam folders.
 Some of PromoRepublic’s features, like email invitations and notifications, can send emails to customers on your behalf.
-Before we can enable these features, the following steps must be completed:

 Add 'include:app.promorepublic.com' to your SPF record.
 Your full SPF record should look something like this: v=spf1 include:_spf.promorepublic.com ~all